Liamarii/WebApis/README.md

   - Use `Angular Signals` for better change detection.
 - Use `Cors` to allow a request through from the UI.
 - Use a mock `HttpClient` message handler.
+- Use Ocelot to route access to the APIs through an anti corruption layer (ACL).
 - Testing
   - Use integration tests
     - Use `WebApplicationFactory` to call the service endpoints